-A large percentage of sub-Saharan Africans make use of traditional medicines.
-But African markets hold enormous potential for pharmaceutical companies.
+A large percentage of sub-Saharan Africans make use of traditional medicines, but African markets hold enormous potential for pharmaceutical companies.
 According to IMS Health, pharmaceutical spending in Africa is expected to grow by 11% a year to reach US$30 billion in 2016.
-Af rica remains the only continent where non-communicable diseases – such as cancer, diabetes, cardiovascular and respiratory diseases – aren’t the biggest cause of death.
-While infectious diseases such as malaria will remain a burden f or most countries, the World Health Organisation predicts that by 2020 a large increase in non-communicable diseases will occur in Africa.
-Read Article
+Africa remains the only continent where non-communicable diseases – such as cancer, diabetes, cardiovascular, and respiratory diseases – aren’t the most significant cause of death.
+While infectious diseases such as malaria will remain a burden for most countries, the World Health Organisation predicts that by 2020, a substantial increase in non-communicable diseases will occur in Africa.

 For most pharmaceutical companies, the challenge remains a targeted business strategy focused on specific countries or regions.
 Africa is by no means homogeneous but represents diverse countries, markets, communities, and development stages.
 For example, Chad has only 60 km of paved roads per million people, whereas countries like Algeria and Namibia have over 2000 km per million people.

 Regional similarities and colonial impacts are also visible and important to understand (e.g. French colonisation versus English colonisation).
 For example, the pharmaceutical supply chain of Franco West Africa (e.g. Mali) is far less fragmented than Anglo West Africa (e.g. Ghana).
 Regions can also play an important part when reviewing market attractiveness.
 Regional trade agreements such as the East African Community (EAC) or the Economic Community of West African States (ECOWAS) have the potential to reduce or remove trade barriers and tariffs.
 However, most trading agreements are still some distance away from the European style Medicine Agency that streamlines medicine registration processes.